canario/solstice/README.md

 ## Assumptions

+* It doesn't have any security but it easy to add with JWT or OAuth.

 * The name and email are the only mandatory fields.

 * The Address and the phone aren't mandatory fields.